A Glorious Journey

 A staunch defender of the Catholic faith as received by the Anglican Church, Fr.
 Brady later served in Alton, Illinois and was consecrated Bishop of Fond du Lac, Wisconsin in 1956.
 In retirement, he and his wife, who was reared in the parish, remained devoted friends of St. Paul’s.
 Bishop Brady served as interim Rector in 1982 and as Superior General of the Confraternity of the Blessed Sacrament presided at the Annual Conference of the Confraternity held at St. Paul’s in 1989.

-St. Paul’s continued to prosper and evolve under the leadership and encouragement of the Rev. Canon Theodore P. Ball, who became rector in 1948.
+St. Paul’s continued to prosper and evolve under the leadership and encouragement of the Rev. Canon Theodore Porter Ball, who became rector in 1948.
 One example of Fr.
 Ball’s steadfast leadership occurred in January, 1959 when fire broke out in the parish house and gutted the building.
 To save the Blessed Sacrament, Fr.
 Ball smashed through a church window and, despite dense, choking smoke, struggled into the building.
 At the time he was recovering from a recent surgery and he reinjured himself while rescuing the Blessed Sacrament, necessitating another operation.
 Shortly after the fire, Fr.
-Ball accepted a call to serve the English-speaking congregation of the Cathedral Church of St. John the Baptist in Puerto Rico, where he was created a Canon of the Cathedral by Bishop Reus.
+Ball accepted a call to serve the English-speaking congregation of the Cathedral Church of St. John the Baptist in San Juan Puerto Rico, where he was created a Canon of the Cathedral by Bishop Reus.

 Expanding the Church’s Good Works

-In June, 1960, the Rev. Joseph L. Peacock accepted the call to the Rectorship of St. Paul’s and immediately assumed the role of master builder, overseeing the reconstruction of the parish hall and the installation of the new air conditioning system.
+In June, 1960, the Rev. Joseph Lamar Peacock accepted the call to the Rectorship of St. Paul’s and immediately assumed the role of master builder, overseeing the reconstruction of the parish hall and the installation of the new air conditioning system.
 Levy & Kiley were the architects of the parish hall, and Karl Britten was the builder.
 Roy Puffman, the Clerk of the Vestry, oversaw the construction.
 Of the many achievements of Fr.
 Peacock’s rectorate, the most visible are the majority of the stained glass windows in the church building.
 The beautiful iconographic style windows, produced by Whipple-Mowbray of Exeter, England, portray scenes from the Old and New Testaments.
 Depicted are the Great Feasts of the Christian Year, the Twelve Apostles, the Seven Sacraments; the preaching of Augustine of Canterbury, the Kingship of Jesus over Creation, and the Exaltation of Mary, Queen of Saints, along with central events in the life of St. Paul, Apostle to the Gentiles.
 The window of the Patron was placed in the East Wall and was presented by the congregation in thanksgiving for the live, work and witness of Julia St. Clair Moore, a lifetime St. Paul’s member and longtime parish secretary.